Steroid Injections for Raised Scars: What You Need to Know

 Since the 1960s, steroid injections for keloid and hypertrophic scar formations

 have gained much popularity.
 The wide-spread use of this treatment by dermatologists, backed by years of clinical studies, is a testament to the effectiveness of intralesional injections.
-Most patients do see improvements in the appearance of their scar in only a few treatment sessions with their dermatologists.
+Most patients see improvements in the appearance of their scars in only a few treatment sessions with their dermatologists.
 But it’s important to know that while the success rate of corticosteroid injections is high, there are a number of possible side-effects.

-Patients may endure either immediate or delayed reactions after receiving intralesional steroid injections.
+Patients may endure either immediate or delayed reactions after receiving intralesional injections.
 Because scars and other skin lesions are sensitive areas, patients run the risk of bleeding, enduring mild to severe pain, bruising, and infection shortly after injection.
-Some patients experience contact dermatitis from treatments, also known as eczema--an itchy, scaly rash on the skin.
+Some patients experience contact dermatitis from treatments, also known as eczema—an itchy, scaly rash on the skin.